 Not much is known about breeding burrowing frogs in captivity because it is not a regular practice by individuals to groom burrowing frogs.
 However, there is a strategy that is commonly used by breeders around the globe called the “rain method”.
 This method involves drying out the vivarium for 6 – 8 weeks before using 5 – 10cm of warm water to fill the glass tray.

-Another strategy used but restricted to some species (like madagascariensis) involve depositing their eggs in temporary and shallow pools.
+Another strategy, used by some species like (madagascariensis), involves laying their eggs in temporary, shallow pools.
 It is important to know that tadpoles and eggs require warm water with average temperature of 78°F which helps to stimulate metabolism and growth.
 Also, endeavor to provide adequate and regular diet and maintain your froglets in plastic tubs containing kitchen paper in a temperature that ranges from 68 to 76°F to ensure rapid growth.

 Breeding Environment :

 Burrowing frogs show traits that make them survive even on dry environments.
-For instance, in Australia, these amphibians are skilled drought dodgers which ensure that they can survive in Australian deserts.
+For example, in Australia, these amphibians are adept at avoiding droughts, allowing them to survive in the Australian deserts.
 They survive by absorbing water and storing it between their skin and muscles.
 This ensures that they can thrive on any kind of environment.

 Burrowing frogs require a humid and warm environment.
 They do not need to hibernate and you are expected to share your home with it.
 They can be fed crickets, wax worms, mealworms, guppies etc. and perform best when housed in a tank (10-gal) with a lid.
 You are advised not to provide overhead heating on the tank.
-Ensure that heating should be carried out from under the tank because overhead heating can be too drying.
+Ensure the tank is heated from underneath, as overhead heating can be excessively drying.

 Appearance :